hmchen47/DataScience/ML/MLNN-Hinton/09-Overfitting.md

 + The effect of L2 weight cost
   + prevent the network from using weights not needed
     + improve generalization significantly $\impliedby$ stop the network from fitting the sampling error
-    + a soother model: the output changes more slowly as the inputs changes
+    + a smoother model: the output changes more slowly as the inputs changes
   + prefer to equally divide the weight on each branch (see diagrams)
     + a network w/ two very similar inputs
     + put half the weight on each tather than all the weight on one